 If you do like a uniformed look you may match a lighter wood option for the worktop to compliment a darker wooden floor choice.
 You may decide to match in colour, with a white marble countertop and a white vinyl floor.
 As long as the materials best suit the use, anything goes in terms of mixing and matching.

 ‘As well as being the practical everyday surface you cook and prep on worktops also offer a way to inject personality and colour into your kitchen ‘ advises Ben Burbidge at Kitchen Makers.
-Who encourages homeowners to, ‘ensure this element is not an afterthought, it’s as important as every other element in your design.’
+Ben encourages homeowners to ‘ensure this element is not an afterthought, it’s as important as every other element in your design.’

 Which worktops require maintenance?